Levent0z/docsify/2022/html-dom-refresher.md

 el = document.querySelector('#element-id');    // Same as above.
 Use the # CSS selector for IDs.

 const divs = document.getElementsByTagName('div'); // Returns an HTMLCollection
-let elArray = document.getElementsByClassName('class-name'); // Returns an HTMLCollection
+const htmlCol = document.getElementsByClassName('class-name'); // Returns an HTMLCollection
-elArray = document.querySelectorAll('.class-name'); // Returns a NodeList.
+const nodeList = document.querySelectorAll('.class-name'); // Returns a NodeList.
 Use the .
 CSS selector for classes.
 ```

 ## Navigating Node Relationships